AlexHagemeister/remnote-mcp-bridge/README.md

 # RemNote MCP Bridge

 Connect RemNote to AI assistants (Claude, GPT, etc.) via the **Model Context Protocol (MCP)**.
-This plugin enables bidirectional communication, allowing AI to read and write directly to your RemNote knowledge base.
+This project enables bidirectional communication, allowing AI to read and write directly to your RemNote knowledge base.

 ![Status](https://img.shields.io/badge/status-beta-yellow)
 ![License](https://img.shields.io/badge/license-MIT-blue)

 ## What is MCP?

 [Model Context Protocol](https://modelcontextprotocol.io/) is an open standard by Anthropic that allows AI assistants to interact with external tools and data sources.
-With this plugin, your AI assistant becomes a true PKM companion.
+With this bridge, your AI assistant becomes a true PKM companion.

 ## Features